christine-malloy/devops-portfolio/README.md

 - Bug bounce percentage - What percentage of customer or bug tickets are reopened?
 - Unplanned work percentage - What percentage of the overall work is unplanned?

-DevOps is more than just a set of practices - it's a transformative approach that brings significant business value.
+DevOps is more than just a set of practices - it's a transformation approach that brings significant business value.
 By breaking down traditional silos between development and operations teams, organizations can achieve:
 - Speed: Accelerate software delivery and reduce time-to-market.
 - Operation: Improve system reliability, security, and scalability.
 - Foster a culture of collaboration, innovation, and shared ownership.